mabel-dev/opteryx.dev/docs/get-started/ecosystem/mesos.md

-# Mesos
+# mesos

 > IN DEVELOPMENT

-[Mesos](https://github.com/mabel-dev/mesos) provides a MySQL compatible interface for interacting with Opteryx.
+[mesos](https://github.com/mabel-dev/mesos) provides a MySQL compatible interface for interacting with Opteryx.

+Initial support is being developed for [SQLECTRON](https://sqlectron.github.io/).